-All measurements were evaluated for potential modifying factors in accordance with the NPfl.
-Assessment of modifying factors is undertaken at the time of measurement if the site was audible and directly quantifiable.
-If applicable, modifying factor adjustments have been reported and added to measured site-only L{Aeq} .
+All measurements were evaluated for potential modifying factors in accordance with the NPfI.
+If applicable, modifying factor adjustments have been reported and added to measured site-only $L{Aeq}$ .

-Low-frequency modifying factor penalties have only been applied to site-only L{Aeq} levels if the site was the only contributing low-frequency noise source.
-Specific methodology for assessment of each modifying factor is outlined in Fact Sheet C of the NPfI.
+Low-frequency modifying factor penalties have only been applied if site was the only contributing low-frequency noise source.
+Specific methodology for assessment of each modifying factor is outlined in Fact Sheet C of the NPfl.

-3.5 Instrumentation
+3.5 Instrumentation and personnel